revanth3003/revanth3003-Gaussian_elimination./README.md

 compu_time.m - This file, with random matrices of various sizes, and will plot the time required to
                 solve the system as a function of the number of rows m and columns n

+Note: Make sure you have function files is in your path before run.

+Thank you